 Given this challenging environment for business, anti-corruption measures become a relevant component for companies that seek to operate ethically and responsibly.
-Broadband is particularly vulnerable to this context due to its operations as a business to business service provider in a highly competitive sector.
-Also, business dealings with government and participation in bidding competitive creates a facilitative environment for corruption.
+Also, it's with the business dealings and participation government in biddina competitive creates a facilitative environment for corruption.
 The company, therefore, considers corruption as a critical challenge.